iccir919/100-days-of-code/log.md

 **Today's Progress**: Completed all of the exercises from Chapter 8 of Eloquent JavaScript.
 Topics like TypeScript and testing frameworks are briefly mentioned but understandably not covered.

 **Thoughts:** Chapter 8 of Eloquent JavaScript goes over handling bugs and errors.
-To be honest, none of the JavaScript code I have written previously handles errors.
+To be honest, none of the JavaScript code I have written handles errors.
 I always assume that everything will just work and this is wrong.
-TypeScript is a JavaScript dialect that I have been meaning to look into (as many job descriptions require knowledge of it) but I have not made the effort to learn it just yet.
-My assumption is that it makes JavaScript more like Java by requiring the programmer to declare the type (number, string, object, etc.) of a variable or output of a function.
+TypeScript is a JavaScript dialect that I have been meaning to look into (as many job descriptions require knowledge of it) but I have not made the effort to learn it.
+My assumption for what it does is that it makes JavaScript more like Java by requiring the programmer to declare the type (number, string, object, etc.) of a variable or output of a function.
 TypeScript will probably throw an error if the type is different than what is expected.
 Testing is also something that I have not done before for any of my projects (but is also a common recurring job description requirement).
-I have read often on Twitter that one thing programmers who have engineering jobs wish they knew more about before starting is testing.
+I have read often on Twitter that one thing professional programmers wish they knew more about before starting their job is testing.
 I want to level up on these topics, but right now, the goal is just to finally finish this book.

 **Links to work:**
 - [Solutions to Exercises from Chapter 8 of Eloquent JavaScript](https://github.com/iccir919/eloquent-javascript/tree/master/08_bugs_and_errors/exercises)